Finn Delany

-Finn Delany (born 12 August 1995) is a New Zealand-Irish professional basketball player for Melbourne United of the National Basketball League (NBL).
+Finn Delany (born 12 August 1995) is a New Zealand-Irish professional basketball player for the Ibaraki Robots of the Japanese B.League.
 He played college basketball for the Southwest Baptist Bearcats.

 Professional career

-Nelson Giants (2013–2018)
+Nelson Giants and New Zealand Breakers (2013–2022)

-Finn Delany first played for his hometown Nelson Giants in the 2013 New Zealand NBL season when he was still at high school.
-He continued playing for the team until 2018 when he averaged 19.9 points, 7.7 rebounds and 2.5 assists on 57% field goal shooting and was named the league's best forward, the league's best local forward/centre and to the All-Star Five.
+Delany debuted in the New Zealand NBL in 2013 with the Nelson Giants.
+He continued playing for the team until 2018, when in that season, he was named NZNBL Most Outstanding Forward, NZNBL Most Outstanding Kiwi Forward/Centre and NZNBL All-Star Five.

+Delany played for the New Zealand Breakers of the Australian NBL between 2015 and 2022.
+In the 2020–21 NBL season, he was named to the All-NBL Second Team.

 FMP (2019)

 In February 2019, Delany signed a contract with Serbian team FMP for the rest of the 2018–19 season.
 His best showing for the club came against EuroLeague team Crvena zvezda on 4 May 2019 when he had 18 points, 4 rebounds and 3 assists on 89% field goal shooting.